Betsson: History

 In 2021, Betsson expanded its operations in Eastern Europe with the launch of new brand Europebet and a new office in Minsk, Belarus.
-Under the brand Europobet - Betsson will offer casino, sportsbook and poker services.
+Under the brand Europobet – Betsson will offer casino, sportsbook and poker services.

-In 2021, Betsson announced CEO Pontus Lindwall is to step down.
+In 2021, Betsson announced CEO Pontus Lindwall will step down.
 The company is on the lookout for a new CEO after Lindwall accomplished the task of getting the betting company back on track.
 Lindwall stays on as CEO until a new CEO is hired.

-In February 2022, Betsson debuts online betting in Buenos Aires city and province (Argentina) with local operator Casino Victoria.
+In 2022, Betsson debuted online betting in Buenos Aires city and province (Argentina) with local operator Casino Victoria.
+Betsson also became the official betting partner of the Rossoneri when it announced a partnership with AC Milan.

+The same year, Colombian footballer Mario Alberto Yepes became a Betsson brand ambassador in Latin America.
+He was joined by compatriot Nicole Regnier later in the year while Betsson was announced as the kit sponsor of Club Athletico Paranaense.

-In July 2022, Pontus Lindwall reported that organic growth is a perfect strategy for Betsson.
-Between April and June, group’s organic traffic from Latin America, Central and Eastern Europe and Central Asia increased the growth by 13%.
+Pontus Lindwall reported that organic growth is a perfect strategy for Betsson.
+Between April and June, group's organic traffic from Latin America, Central and Eastern Europe and Central Asia increased the growth by 13% in 2022.
 Total revenue from the region reached €45.7m in Q2 which increased by 86.2% compared to the previous year.

+In 2023, Betsson became the main sponsor of Boca Juniors through 2024 with its logo featured on both men's and women's team kits.
+It also announced its sponsorship of Racing Club de Avellaneda starting in 2023.
+Meanwhile, the Chilean Primera División announced a title sponsorship by Betsson with its championship to be branded Campeonato Betsson.

+In 2024, Betsson was announced as the primary sponsor of Inter Milan in a four-year deal that was described as the most important in the club's history and will see Betsson featured prominently on player kits.
+This followed Betsson's launch of sports betting in Italy earlier in the year with AS Roma legend Francesco Totti as ambassador.

+Also in 2024, Betsson expanded in South America while announcing Zé Roberto, the Brazilian footballer, and Paolo Guerrero, Peru's all-time record goalscorer, as ambassadors.

 Products

-Betsson AB's subsidiaries owns and operates a number of websites via its subsidiaries in Malta.
+Betsson AB's subsidiaries owns and operates a number of websites via its subsidiaries in Malta, where its operational headquarters are based.

-In November 2017, Betsson signed a deal with Scout gaming to integrate its daily fantasy sports platform across all its brands, including BetSafe, its UK facing online bookmaker.
-The integration is expected to be completed by 2018.
+In November 2017, Betsson signed a deal with Scout gaming to integrate its daily fantasy sports platform across all its brands, including Betsafe.
+The integration was expected to be completed by 2018.
+Betsafe, which is active in the Baltic States of Lithuania, Latvia, and Estonia, is also active in Ontario, Sweden, and Peru.